Planetary motion on an expanding locally anisotropic background: Conclusions

 \section{Conclusions}

-In this work we have mapped the General Relativity corrections to Kepler's third law on backgrounds described by the ELA metric~(\ref{g_generic}) to the heuristic variation of the AU estimated from numerical analysis of the Solar System dynamics on Schwarzschild backgrounds.
-These corrections together with the decrease of the Sun's mass by radiation emission fully account for the fitted value for the variation of the AU~(\ref{dAU_ephemerids}).
-Reflecting the anisotropic nature of the ELA metric background, the more relevant contribution to such modelling is due to the orbital period corrections, being the contributions from the orbital radius variation negligible.
+In this work we have mapped the corrections to Kepler's third law on backgrounds described by the ELA metric~(\ref{g_generic}) to the heuristic variation of the Gravitational constant $\dot{G}/G$ estimated from numerical analysis of the Solar System dynamics on Schwarzschild backgrounds.
+These corrections plus the decrease of the Sun's mass by radiation emissions fully account for the fitted value of the variation of the Gravitational constant~(\ref{dAU_dG}).
+Reflecting the anisotropic nature of the ELA metric background, the more relevant contribution to such modeling is due to the orbital period corrections, being the contributions to the orbital radii variation negligible.

-The constant value for the metric parameter that matches the quoted variation of the AU is $\alpha_0=+1.01^{+1.20}_{-1.22}$~(\ref{alpha_fit}), hence relatively close to the value $\alpha_0=0$ which corresponds to the isotropic background described by the McVittie metric.
-For completeness let us further note that other effects which may be relevant on backgrounds described by the ELA metric such as the corrections to the Doppler shift for range measurements are, for this range of values of the metric parameter negligible, being of the same order of magnitude of the effects attributed to isotropic cosmological expansion~\cite{McV_light,Pioneer_ELA}.
+The constant value for the metric parameter that matches the quoted variation of the Gravitational constant is $\alpha_0=0.98^{+1.06}_{-1.00}$~(\ref{alpha_fit_1}), hence relatively close to the value $\alpha_0=0$ which corresponds to the isotropic background described by the McVittie metric.
+For completeness let us further note that other effects which may be relevant on backgrounds described by the ELA metric such as the corrections to the Doppler shift for range measurements, are negligible for this value of the metric parameter, being of the same order of magnitude of the effects attributed to the isotropic cosmological expansion~\cite{McV_light,Pioneer_ELA}.
 Following the same arguments we further conclude that, within the Solar System the contribution to the cosmological mass-energy density within the Solar System due to the ELA metric background is negligible~\cite{DM_orbits} (for further details see~\cite{Pioneer_ELA}).